 Dedicate resources to social media.

 You have never been casual about creating your catalog, have you?
 Remember catalogs?
-Your catalog and other printed materials which you give to prospective families are always professionally produced, aren't they?
+Your catalog and other printed materials you give prospective families are always professionally produced, aren't they?
 They also cost a fortune, don't they?
 Your social media deserves the same professional approach.
-Therefore be sure to allocate staff time and money in your operating budget for social media.
-That way you will get the best results.
+Therefore, allocate staff time and money in your operating budget for social media.
+That way, you will get the best results.

 Social media works the same as any professional, well-crafted publicity materials.

 Develop an editorial calendar so that your postings are organized and have some consistency and purpose.
 Your school year has its own unique rhythm to it.
 Anchor your postings around those milestone events and happenings.
 For example, if Grandparents' Day is the 3rd Wednesday in October, you would start a few weeks before with some posts about previous years' Grandparents' Days.
-Then build the excitement as the day gets closer.
+Then, build the excitement as the day gets closer.
 That's why you need professionals handling social media.
-It takes time, planning and flawless execution.
-Leaving social media to a staff member who already has dozens of other responsibilities on her plate is probably not a good idea.
+It takes time, planning, and flawless execution.
+Leaving social media to a staff member with dozens of other responsibilities on her plate is probably not a good idea.
 This short video will help you understand what is involved with developing a social media marketing plan.

 Solicit stories with photographs from your community.

-While it is important for you to retain control of the editorial side of things, ideally your content should come from your school community.
-Use your house meetings, faculty and staff meetings to explain what is needed and the mechanics of how to submit materials.
+While you need to retain control of the editorial side of things, ideally, your content should come from your school community.
+Use your house meetings and faculty and staff meetings to explain what is needed and the mechanics of how to submit materials.
 Build a pipeline of materials so that you always have something to post.

 Post regularly.

-We follow just about every school which has a Facebook page here at Private School Review and Boarding School Review.
-As a result I see their postings every day.
+We follow just about every school with a Facebook page here at Private School Review and Boarding School Review.
+As a result, I see their postings every day.
 Probably only 5% of the schools we follow post on Facebook regularly.
-In my opinion the schools which don't post regularly are missing out on valuable ongoing publicity.
-Free publicity too.
-Set up a schedule which works for your school and its resources.
+In my opinion, the schools that don't post regularly miss out on valuable ongoing publicity.
+Free publicity, too.
+Set up a schedule that works for your school and its resources.
 Perhaps posts on Friday are all you can afford.
-But start with that then work up to daily postings.
+But start with that, and then work up to daily postings.

 Create value with your postings.

 Like allocating resources to social media, creating value is very important in social media.
 What do I mean by value?
 The best example I can think of is the person you know who rambles when he talks.
-He wanders all over the conversational map and rarely says anything of any importance or substance.
-Contrast him with the person you know who brings focus and insight to his conversations.
-Same thing with social media.
+He wanders all over the conversational map and rarely says anything important or substance.
+Contrast him with someone you know who brings focus and insight to his conversations—the same thing with social media.
 Be strategic - again, that's why you need an editorial calendar - and have focus.
 Make your point or tell your story without rambling.
 If 6 photos will tell the story and you have 26 photos, then go with 6 photos.
-This video explains how drive engagement with your Facebook posts.
+This video explains how to drive engagement with your Facebook posts.

-Encourage every member of your school community as well as your alumni/alumnae to 'Like' and 'Follow' the school.
+Encourage every school community member and your alumni/alumnae to 'Like' and 'Follow' the school.

 Sharing is also how you develop something called 'Reach'.
-In social media jargon 'reach' is all the folks who 'like' your page plus all their 'likes'.
-In other words, you have one fan as well as all her fans.
+In social media jargon, 'reach' is all the folks who 'like' your page plus all their 'likes'.
+In other words, you have one fan and all her fans.
 You just never know who might end up seeing your Facebook postings.

 Use Twitter for news flashes.

 Twitter is terrific for instant stuff like a weather announcement or sports scores.
-I love following tweets from schools on Wednesday and Saturdays when most athletic activity seems to take place.
+I love following school tweets on Wednesdays and Saturdays when most athletic activity occurs.
 You get a real sense of the excitement.
 It's almost like being there as the tweets pop up one after the other.

 Use Facebook for substantial, expanded news.

 Facebook is very effective for telling a story in a compelling manner.
 Use some great photos to tell your story.
 Suggested topics include academics, extracurriculars, and sports.
-In each case, your Facebook sections devoted to each topic should be complete and detailed.
+Your Facebook sections devoted to each topic should be complete and detailed in each case.
 Parents will drill down through these sections as part of their due diligence.
 Highlight successes.
-Spotlight methods which are unique to your school.
+Spotlight methods that are unique to your school.
 Share traditions.
 Let Facebook tell your school's story.

 Use Pinterest for things the school likes and stands for.

-To recap: allocate some resources to social media in order to maintain control and get the best results.
+To recap: allocate some resources to social media to maintain control and get the best results.
 Results?
 How about tens of thousands of people learning about your school?
 Without spending a fortune.
-Those are pretty good results and they can be achieved in fairly short order - 3-6 months.
+Those are pretty good results and can be achieved quickly - 3-6 months.